LBS-UFMG/propedia26-sm/README.md

-# Propedia 26 — Supplementary Material data (propedia26-sm)
+# Propedia 26 — Supplementary Material

 Propedia 26 is the 2026 release of the Propedia database, a comprehensive and curated collection of protein–peptide interaction complexes.
 This update significantly expands the scope of the previous versions, doubling the number of available entries and providing machine-learning-ready datasets for computational biology, structural bioinformatics, and AI-driven research.